GleammerRay/CompRetty/README.md

 - `PlayerType` - Type of a player.
 Any, ready or not ready.
 - `VoteType` - Type of a vote.
 None, against or for.
 - `ComprettyEventType` - Type of an event.
 Left or joined.
 - `CompRettyEvent` - A CompRetty event.
-Contains player ID, event type and a message.
+Contains player ID, team, event type and a message.
 - `CompRettyPlayer` - A CompRetty team player.
 Contains player preferences and methods to operate on them.
 - `CompRettyTeam` - A CompRetty team.
 Contains preferences, team players and methods to operate on them.
 - `CompRettyTeams` - A wrapper for the competition teams list.
 Contains teams and team related helper methods.